ArchitectsVo Trong Nghia, Shunri Nishizawa, Daisuke Sanuki

 LocationBinh Dương City, Vietnam

-From the architect.
+Text description provided by the architects.
 Binh Duong, a new city which is 30 minutes away from Ho Chi Minh City, has a typical tropical climate all year round.
 The site is located in the middle of a flourishing forest with a wide variety of green and fruits, running rampant.
 This is where folks spending their time under the shade of trees.
 To pursuit a beautiful life, people are in harmony with the nature, making the border between the inside and the outside ambiguously.
 From the very first impression of the site, we tried to embed the building into the site by delivering this Vietnam-oriented generous spirit of natural land into the school design, which will eventually have 800 students.

 The building is located in 5300 square meters abundant land, consisting of a maximum height of five levels, with the intention of being surrounded by the height of the forest around.
 Pre cast concrete louvers and pattern walls are used for envelop of the building.
 These shading devices generate semi-outside space, these open circumstances avoiding direct sunlight as well as acting like a natural ventilation system for the corridor space.
 All the classrooms are connected by this semi-open space, where teachers and students chatting, communicating and appreciating nature.